top of page

 3. There is also significant research that suggests mentoring has become as important as parenting itself, and the need to develop relationships with significant elders and non-family members has become very important focus for health professionals.

 6. More recently, the ‘church’ has been under scrutiny in light of widespread sexual abuse of those in their care.
 The cycles of abuse must STOP!
-The Boys’ Shed seeks to redeem trust and confidence in the reality that the Anglican Church of Warracknabeal (Anglican Diocese of Ballarat) can provide safe and careful regard for all people.
+The Shed Project seeks to redeem trust and confidence in the reality that the Anglican Church of Warracknabeal (Anglican Diocese of Ballarat) can provide safe and careful regard for all people.

 11. That it is fun.

-What happens in the Boys’ Shed Project?:
+What happens in The Shed Project?:

 Each session begins with a “Toolbox meeting” where food is shared and an overview of the afternoon is discussed.
 Personal projects require participants to: identify, design and draw project; Choose appropriate timber; Understanding project ‘phases’ / steps in construction; and Develop skills in woodworking techniques.

-Hand tools and small power tools (cordless) are used in the Boys’ Shed.
+Hand tools and small power tools (cordless) are used in The Shed Project.
 No major power tools such as circular & table saws are used by participants.
-Further; problem solving and leadership (Boys’ Shed Captain) skills are encouraged.
-‘Boys’ Shed Captain’ role was instigated by participants themselves: involves taking some responsibility for general well-being, organising elements of shed operation and ‘go to’ person in the shed on a fortnightly roster.
+Further; problem solving and leadership (Shed Captain) skills are encouraged.
+The Shed 'Captain’ role was instigated by participants themselves: involves taking some responsibility for general well-being, organising elements of shed operation and ‘go to’ person in the shed on a fortnightly roster.

 Vision: